Uptane Standard for Design and Implementation 2.1.0

 18.104.22.168.
 How to check Timestamp metadata

 To properly check Timestamp metadata, an ECU SHOULD:

 - Download up to Y number of bytes.
-The value for Y is set by the implementor.
-For example, Y may be tens of kilobytes.
+The value for Y is set by the implementer.
+For example, Y could be tens of kilobytes.
 The filename used to download the Timestamp metadata file is of the fixed form FILENAME.EXT (e.g., timestamp.json).

 - Check that the version number of the previous Timestamp metadata file, if any, is less than or equal to the version number of this Timestamp metadata file.
 If the new Timestamp metadata file is older than the trusted Timestamp metadata file, discard it, abort the update cycle, and report the potential rollback attack.
 (Checks for a rollback attack.)

 - Check that the current (or latest securely attested) time is lower than the expiration timestamp in this Timestamp metadata file.
 If the new Timestamp metadata file has expired, discard it, abort the update cycle, and report the potential freeze attack.
 (Checks for a freeze attack.)

 22.214.171.124.
 How to check Snapshot metadata